19.Significant Figures(1).

 e.g. 0.78902 has five significant figures.

-2. Zeros immediately before and after the decimal point (leading zeros) are NOT significant.
+• Zeros that appear immediately before and after the decimal point are called leading zeros.
+Leading zeros are NOT significant.

-Case I – If the first rejected digit > 5 ⇒ Increase the last significant digit by one.
+RULE I – If the first rejected digit > 5 ⇒ increase the last significant digit by one.

-Case II – If the first rejected digit <5 ⇒Keep the last significant digit unchanged.
+RULE II – If the first rejected digit <5 ⇒ keep the last significant digit unchanged.

-Case III -If the first rejected digit =5 ⇒ Round so that the result ends with an even number.
+RULE III -If the first rejected digit = 5 ⇒ Round so that the result ends with an even number.
 Thus, if the previous digit is even we keep the it unaltered and if its odd , we add one to it to make it an even number.

 194